July 6 (UPI) -- On this date in history:

 In 1854, the Republican Party was formally established at a meeting in New York City.

 In 1919, a British dirigible landed at New York's Roosevelt Field to complete the first airship crossing of the Atlantic.
+Six hours into the flight, the R-34's commander discovered a stowaway.

 In 1923, the Union of Soviet Socialist Republics was formed.